rodericj/MinorityReportWithWatch/Presentation/MinorityReport.md

 - WatchOS 2 opens up a few new things
 - WatchOS 2 developing for the watch should be very familiar

-^ along comes watchOS 2.
-Now we can actually gather data, and then send it over

 ---

 ![fill](storyboard.jpg)

-^ for watch development you must implement your UI in storyboards. interesting
+^ for watch development you must implement your UI in storyboards

 ---